FirebaseExtended/make-it-so-angular/README.md

 You can also kick-off this custom workflow from the Firebase console from various banners.

-[!NOTE] This workflow creates a new Firebase Studio workspace.
+NOTE: This workflow creates a new Firebase Studio workspace.
 If you run out of workspace quota, go to [studio.firebase.google.com](studio.firebase.google.com/) to delete an old workspace.

 ### Option 2: Run locally